inferno-framework/inferno-framework.github.io/docs/concepts.md

 party validators.
 Conceptually, Inferno Core is similar to Ruby on Rails or React + create-react-app.

+{% include figure.html
+    file="inferno-core.png"
+    alt="Diagram of major components of Inferno Core" caption="Inferno Core provides essential components to execute Test Kits." description="The primary components include the connectivity with FHIR servers, the Inferno DSL, web and command line interfaces, database management, methods for reusing tests and managing the execution of test runs." maxwidth="466px"
+%}

 ## Inferno DSL

 A Domain Specific Language (DSL) that test writers use to define the tests